imazen/resizer-web/content/docs/basics.md

 ## Disk Caching - why you need it

 Every public-facing website needs disk caching for their dynamically resized images (no, ASP.NET's output cache won't work).
 This module is extremely fast, but decoding the original image requires a large amount of **contiguous** RAM (usually 50-100MB) to be available.
 Since it requires contiguous, non-paged, non-fragmented RAM, it can't be used a (D)DOS attack vector, but it does mean that there is a RAM-based limit on how many concurrent image processing requests can be handled.
 The [DiskCache plugin](/plugins/diskcache) improves the throughput 100-10,000X by delegating the serving of the cached files back to IIS and by utilizing a hash-tree disk structure.
 It easily scales to 100,000 variants and can be used with as many as a million images.
-It is part of the [Performance bundle](/plugins/bundles/1), which costs $99 for a personal license or $249 for an enterprise-wide license.
+It is part of the [Performance edition](/plugins/editions/performance), which costs $249.
 The DiskCache plugin requires you to use the URL API ([read why](/docs/mvc)).

 ### Controlling disk caching of results